Europe Travel Guide: Top Cities, Routes, and Tips

 Who doesn’t know Notre Dame Cathedral in Paris?
 Stories like “The Hunchback of Notre Dame” have made the medieval cathedral on the Seine Island Île de la Cité in Paris one of the most famous churches in the world.

-Notre Dame de Paris is unique in its architecture and historical value.
-Its current appearance, as well as many other objects, has to do with Napoleon.
-At first, the cathedral was a temple to Jupiter; then, Napoleon specifically hired the architect Viollet-le-Duc to restore the temple and transform it into a Romanesque church.
+Notre-Dame de Paris is unique in its architecture and historical significance.
+Its current appearance, as well as that of many other objects, is related to Napoleon.
+At first, the cathedral was a temple to Jupiter; later, Napoleon specifically hired the architect Viollet-le-Duc to restore it and transform it into a Romanesque church.

-In 2019, a fire broke out at the cathedral; the pictures of the fire of Notre Dame have additionally carried the name of the cathedral around the world.
+In 2019, a fire broke out at the cathedral; images of the Notre Dame fire have also carried the cathedral’s name around the world.
 Surprisingly, Notre Dame Cathedral has been even more famous since the fire.
-At the very least, a visit to the entrance of the cathedral is a must part of a city break to Paris.
+At the very least, a visit to the cathedral’s entrance is a must for a city break to Paris.

 Champs-Elysées

-Champs-Elysées is mentioned in almost all French works of literature.
-It was laid by the decree of Maria de Medici, and today, it is a concentration of important places in France.
+The Champs-Elysées is mentioned in almost all French works of literature.
+The decree of Maria de Medici laid it, and today, it is a concentration of essential places in France.

 It houses the president’s Residence, the Alley of Ambassadors, the Small and Great Palaces, and many other interesting objects.
 Among them are the Place Charles de Gaulle and the Arc de Triomphe.